LoamStudios/vagrant-postgres-rails-dev/README.md

 # Extras

-Depending on what gems you include in your app, you might find it necessary to add additional software to you VM.
+Depending on what gems you include in your app, you might find it necessary to add additional software to your VM.

 ### ImageMagick
 A number of file uploader gems require imagemagick to be on the server.
 You can